nathanhoad/godot_dialogue_manager/docs/Nodes.md

 Dialogue Manager provides a few nodes to make things easier to use dialogue in your game.

+> [!NOTE]
+> There are also native C# versions of each of these.
+The nodes in the "Create New Node" picker are the GDScript ones.
+If you need the C# nodes then you'll have to attach the scripts manually to nodes in your tree (other than the DialogueLabel which can be added to a scene via its scene file).

 ## `Actionable2D` and `Actionable3D`

 These are extensions of `Area2D` and `Area3D` that help initiate dialogue.